 Who can see what goals?
 Who can create goals?
 What are goal symbols?

-Understanding Goals is important to assist you in building your company goal framework.
+Understanding Goals is essential to assist you in building your company goal framework.
 Below are a few facts that might help as your company gets started.

 1. Who can create goals?

-- Employees have the ability to create individual goals, not department or company goals.
+- Employees can create individual goals, not department or company goals.

 - Department heads can create department goals (how to make an employee a department head).

-- Admins have the ability to create individual, department, and company goals.
+- Admins can create individual, department, and company goals.

 This is what a company goal looks like:

 This is what a department goal looks like:

 Individual goals will not have a symbol next to them.

 2. Who can see/view goals?

-- Employees will be able to see all public department and company goals by going to the Company Page > Goals, or Company Page > Department > Goals.
+- Employees will be able to see all public department and company goals by going to the Goals Homepage > Company goals.

 - Employees will be able to see other employee's public goals by going to their profile pages or in Goal Explore within the All saved view.

-- Managers and managers of managers can see all of their report's goals regardless of whether or not they're private.
-Private goals can only be seen by the individual, their manager, manager of manager, as well as the admins.
+- Managers and managers of managers can see all of their report's goals regardless of whether they're private.
+Private goals can only be seen by the individual, their manager, manager of managers, as well as the admins.

-- Admins will be able to see all individual, company, and department goals regardless of being private or public.
+- Admins will see all individual, company, and department goals regardless of being private or public.

 3. Goals within Reviews

-- Employees can be reviewed based on their goal performance, by bringing active or ended goals into a review template.
+- Employees can be reviewed based on their goal performance by bringing active or ended goals into a review template.
 Read more by checking out Evaluating Employees on their Goals in a Review Cycle.

 4. When will a goal live on your "You" Page?

-- Goals will only live on an employee's "You" page when they are the owner of the goal.
+- Goals will only live on an employee's Goals page in "My goals" when they are the goal's owner.